Programs on July 13, 2016

 Learn the basics of the Mac operating system for desktop and laptop users.
 We'll talk about the essentials of using your MacBook, iMac or Mac mini including Apple's software for internet browsing, email, music, photos, etc., and how to customize your computer to your needs.
 There will also be time to answer questions.
 Bringing your Mac laptop is optional.
 Registration begins Wednesday, June 29.

 Read.
 Walk.
 Talk!
-As part of this year's Summer Reading program, join us for a 30-minute walk, leaving from the library, followed by a book discussion.
+As part of this year's Adult Summer Reading program, join us for a 30-minute walk, leaving from the library, followed by a book discussion.
 July's selection is the inspiring "Find a Way" by Diana Nyad.
 At this meeting, we'll give away a copy of "Missouri State Parks and Historic Sites" by Susan Flader!
 Comfortable clothes and walking shoes recommended.
+(Adults)

 Enjoy interactive live music and storytelling designed to introduce children to the orchestral instruments.
 Led by Kirk Trevor, music director and conductor of the Missouri Symphony Orchestra.
 Families, ages 5 and older.